-- To the Liquidity Providers to the extent required to pay the Liquidity Expenses. - To the Liquidity Providers to the extent required to pay interest accrued on the Liquidity Obligations.
+- To the Liquidity Provider to the extent required to pay the Liquidity Expenses. - To the Liquidity Provider to the extent required to pay interest accrued on the Liquidity Obligations. - To the Liquidity Provider to the extent required to pay or reimburse the Liquidity Provider for certain Liquidity Obligations (other than amounts payable pursuant to the two preceding clauses) and/or, if applicable, to replenish each Cash Collateral Account up to the Required Amount.

-- To the Liquidity Providers to the extent required to pay or reimburse the Liquidity Providers for certain Liquidity Obligations (other than amounts payable pursuant to the two preceding clauses) and/or, if applicable, to replenish each Cash Collateral Account up to the Required Amount. - To the Class A-1 Trustee and the Class A-2 Trustee to the extent required to pay Expected Distributions on the Class A-1 Certificates and the Class A-2 Certificates.
-If available funds are insufficient to pay an Expected Distribution to each such Class in full, available funds will be distributed to each of the Class A-1 Trustee and Class A-2 Trustee in the same proportion as such Trustee's proportionate share of the aggregate amount of such Expected Distributions. - To the Class B Trustee to the extent required to pay Expected Distributions on the Class B Certificates. - To the Class C-1 Trustee and the Class C-2 Trustee to the extent required to pay Expected Distributions on the Class C-1 Certificates and the Class C-2 Certificates.
-If available funds are insufficient to pay an Expected Distribution to each such Class in full, available funds will be distributed to each of the Class C-1 Trustee and Class C-2 Trustee in the same proportion as such Trustee's proportionate share of the aggregate amount of such Expected Distributions. - If Class D Certificates have been issued, to the Class D Trustee to the extent required to pay "Expected Distributions" (to be defined in a manner equivalent to the definition below for other Classes of Certificates) on the Class D Certificates. - To the Subordination Agent and each Trustee for the payment of certain fees and expenses.
+- To the Class A-1 Trustee and the Class A-2 Trustee to the extent required to pay Expected Distributions on the Class A-1 Certificates and the Class A-2 Certificates.
+If available funds are insufficient to pay an Expected Distribution to each such Class in full, available funds will be distributed to each of the Class A-1 Trustee and Class A-2 Trustee in the same proportion as such Trustee's proportionate share of the aggregate amount of such Expected Distributions. - To the Class B Trustee to the extent required to pay Expected Distributions on the Class B Certificates. - To the Class C Trustee to the extent required to pay Expected Distributions on the Class C Certificates. - If Class D Certificates have been issued, to the Class D Trustee to the extent required to pay "Expected Distributions" (to be defined in a manner equivalent to the definition below for other Classes of Certificates) on the Class D Certificates. - To the Subordination Agent and each Trustee for the payment of certain fees and expenses.

-"Liquidity Obligations" means the obligations to reimburse or to pay the Liquidity Providers all principal, interest, fees and other amounts owing to them under each Liquidity Facility or certain other agreements.
+"Liquidity Obligations" means the obligations to reimburse or to pay the Liquidity Provider all principal, interest, fees and other amounts owing to them under each Liquidity Facility or certain other agreements.